12 Top-Rated Attractions & Things to Do in Marbella

 An interesting tourist attraction on the square is the Archeological Collection housed in the Department of Culture's central office, a renovated 16th-century building.
 The collection includes archeological discoveries found in the Marbella city center and its surroundings such as at the Alcazaba, Roman Baths, Río Verde's Roman Villa, and the Vega del Mar Paleochristian Basilica.

 Where to Stay in Marbella for Sightseeing

-- Budget Hotels: Situated between the Old Town and the beach, Hostal Berlin is arguably one of the best-located places to stay in Marbella.
-Although it may not offer all the bells and whistles, this dependable hotel provides clean, well-appointed private rooms and family rooms, within walking distance of everything Marbella has to offer.
-Hostal Paco is another great alternative, offering low rates while providing private rooms with all the basics, as well as a restaurant downstairs.
-The location is ideal for sightseeing in the Old Town, only a one-minute walk to Plaza de Los Naranjas and surrounded by restaurants.
+- Situated between the Old Town and the beach, Hostal Berlin is arguably one of the best-located places to stay in Marbella.
+Although the accommodations are basic, this dependable hotel provides well-appointed guest rooms and family rooms, within walking distance of everything Marbella has to offer.

 Tips and Tours: How to Make the Most of Your Visit to Marbella

 - El Caminito del Rey Hiking Adventures: Explore the Rio Guadalhorce Nature Reserve on a dramatic guided hike along the Caminito del Rey path through the Desfiladero de los Gaitanes Gorge.
 A full-day tour of Caminito del Rey from Costa del Sol includes a guided hiking excursion and round-trip transportation to and from Malaga.
 It's also possible to take a Caminito del Rey private tour from Costa del Sol departing from Marbella.
 Both hiking tours feature thrilling portions alongside cliffs and across a suspension bridge.